BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 Because we are using a `TodoList` which contains a list of `TodoItem` we _must_ use `Html.EditorFor` which can be considered a perceived performance loss because we effectively _must_ load a potentially large Web page with many, many partials _synchronously_<sup>1</sup>, losing the benefits of `Html.PartialAsync`.
 This list of `TodoItem` is a _child_ collection that must be indexed in order to meet validation conventions. “[Collection Editing with MVC](https://www.abstractmethod.co.uk/blog/2017/12/collection-editing-with-mvc/)” details these conventions.

-The most common way toward using When it is possible to use `Html.PartialAsync`, the caveat here is to avoid using markup like this:
+When it is possible to use `Html.PartialAsync`, the caveat here is to avoid using markup like this:

 ```html
 <div asp-validation-summary="All" class="text-danger"></div>